inshiro/kodesh/README.md

 - Night mode
 - Pinch to zoom
 - Lightweight and fast
-- Absolutely no permissions needed
+- Absolutely no permissions n   eeded
 - Completely offline
 - Clean and elegant Material design
 - Translations from the [PCE](http://www.bibleprotector.com/)